devonfw-tutorials/katacoda-scenarios-dev/98_migrate-a-devon4j-project-to-the-latest-version_devon4j-migrate/finish.md

 ## Conclusion

-In this tutorial you have learnt how to create Migrate a devon4j project to the latest version using command line.
+In this tutorial you have learnt How to migrate an older version of devon4j project to the latest version using command line.